-A last word of warning: While Amos Development Corporation and SPSS Inc. have engaged in extensive program testing to ensure that Amos operates correctly, all complicated software, Amos included, is bound to contain some undetected bugs.
+A last word of warning: While Amos Development Corporation has engaged in extensive program testing to ensure that Amos operates correctly, all complicated software, Amos included, is bound to contain some undetected bugs.
 We are committed to correcting any program errors.
-If you believe you have encountered one, please report it to the SPSS Inc. technical support staff.
+If you believe you have encountered one, please report it to technical support.